Patrick-Ohlson/SpaBoii/README.md

 This should locate the SPA on your network and provide basic info

+(If it does nothing, add your spa ip directly in the code instead)

 REMEMBER: This is boilerplate code, meant to provide a basic codebase for communication with Arctic SPA's

 SO USE AT OWN RISK, I TAKE NO RESPONSIBILITY FOR ANY ERRORS THIS MIGHT CAUSE